Reviews You Can Rely On

 Bowers & Wilkins Pi7 S23.0 hr5.0 hr39.0 hr

-earbuds - for many modern earbuds, you can easily check battery life of each...
+earbuds - for many earbuds, you can easily check battery life of each earbud...

-For many modern earbuds, you can easily check battery life of each earbud via a companion smartphone app like the Bose QC above.
+For many earbuds, you can easily check battery life of each earbud via a companion smartphone app like the Bose QuietComfort Ultra above.

 Credit: Elizabeth White

-If long battery life matters to you, these models might leave you frustrated.
-The Google Pixel Buds A-Series and Apple AirPods 2 barely hit 4–5 hours of playtime before needing a recharge—just enough for a work session or a short flight, but not much more.
+If long battery life is important to you, these models may leave you frustrated.
+The Google Pixel Buds A-Series barely hits 4–5 hours of playtime before needing a recharge—just enough for a work session or a short flight, but not much more.
 Even worse, the Bowers & Wilkins Pi7 S2 only manages about 3 hours on a single charge, making them a risky choice for anything longer than a quick commute.
-It's worth noting that the wired options we tested never need to be recharged.
-Just plug them in and go.

 Call Quality